 University Coordinators, in consultation with the collaborative organisation, are also required to submit an annual monitoring report to ECQS, through the Partnerships Team in Academic Affairs, on each collaborative programme so that appropriate assurances can be provided to the University on arrangement with the partner and compliance with supporting Memoranda of Agreement.
 A standardised template is available and will be issued by Academic Affairs to University Coordinators for completion each year.
 These should be submitted to the School Postgraduate Research Committee for endorsement and then to Faculty for final approval.
 Completed reports should be returned to Academic Affairs by the required deadline for consideration by the CPG and subsequent report to the Research and Postgraduate Committee.
 The CPG report will also take account of CAPE judgements thereby allowing an overall statement of quality assurance to be provided to the University on its collaborative provision.

 Feedback on outcomes arising from the annual monitoring process will be provided by the CPG to Schools/Faculties for action and/or dissemination to the partner institution, as appropriate.
 Specific feedback from the CAPE will be provided separately in line with arrangements in place for that review process.

 The majority of agreements for CRDPs are for individual students and therefore will not normally require review and will lapse on programme completion.
-Where a research degree has been validated by the University then the procedures for review of validated and franchised programmes should be followed.
+Where a research degree has been validated by the University then the procedures for the periodic review of validated and franchised programmes should be followed.

 In the case of other institutional MOA for CRDPs, Academic Affairs will contact the University Coordinator six months before the expiry of MOA to check if the School wishes to renew the arrangement.
 If so, Faculty endorsement should be sought by the School and an updated MOA prepared.
 The School should provide a brief supporting rationale and send that to the Secretary of the CPG.
 If the arrangement is not to continue, appropriate arrangements for withdrawal will be put in place and coordinated through Academic Affairs in association with the School/Faculty.